 Rook: 19 km

 Middle: 8:00 - 9:00am

 Flowing single track trails with some technical components, and cruisy open tracks with some nice open blasts

-Standard online entry closes on Wednesday 13th January 2021 at 1pm.
+Online entry closes on Wednesday 23rd June 2021 at 13:00.
 On the day entries will be available if the event is not sold out.
 On the day entry costs an additional £5 over the standard online entry price.

 All entries are subject to a small booking fee.

 Entrants under the age of 12 ride free but must be entered at the same time as a paying adult.